The Basis of Your Hair

 Low Level Laser Hair Therapy

 Low level laser hair therapy has shown some promise in hair regrowth.
 The LLLHT non-surgical cosmetic treatments utilise a device containing 110-170 therapeutic soft low light level lasers.
 LLLHT delivers light energy directly from 110-170 laser diodes covering your head.
 LLLHT functions on the same scientific principle, as that of photo-bio-stimulation; laser light stimulates cell metabolism and helps damaged cells to repair themselves.
 This breakthrough technology has recently been featured on national newscasts across the country.
-Physicians are praising this new technology as an effective treatment of hair loss, when used in conjunction with proper scalp and hair hygiene products.
+Physicians are praising this new technology as an effective hair loss treatment , when used in conjunction with proper scalp and hair hygiene products.

 Other Threatment for Hair Loss